Apple macOS Mojave: Release date, list of compatible devices and top features

 Apple News, Voice Memos, Stocks, Home app and FaceTime

 Apple is bringing some of the iOS apps to the new macOS Mojave.
 This includes Apple News, Stocks, Home app and Voice Memos.
 With the Home app, users will be able to control their HomeKit-enabled accessories.
-The Group FaceTime which was introduced on the new iOS platform, will be there on macOS as well.
+The Group FaceTime which was introduced on the new iOS platform will be there on macOS as well.
 The feature lets user chat with up to 32 people at the same time.

 Apple macOS Mojave: Markup and screenshots